 The SkyPASS sensor can be produced at a much lower cost than competing technologies, thus, enhancing a military capability while reducing overall cost.
 A celestial method that can operate at sunrise/sunset, at solar noon, and in a variety of cloud conditions, SkyPASS is the next step forward in orientation sensing.

-SkyPASS is scheduled for testing as an add-on to the Javelin Missile System to provide Far Target Location (FTL) capability that enables the warfighter to determine target position with a very high degree of accuracy.
+SkyPASS has been tested as an add on to the Far Target Location (FTL) systems that enable the warfighter to determine target position with a very high degree of accuracy.
+The system has also been flown attached to the exterior of aircraft to determine heading accuracy.